Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 I just took my shoes off.

-And one source from cracks says, fortunately, they were all too shocked to shoot at him and actually
+uniform and one source from cracks says fortunately they were all too shocked to shoot at him and actually

-politely pulled their feet out as he shot by.
+politely pulled their feet out as he shot by so he's going through the camp snapping out of it

-Just while there's an ad break at the Simpsons.
+oh sorry just while there's an ad break at the simpsons yeah sorry another one yeah

 with visibility so poor he can barely see two meters in front of him.